5222,25072

 D5222 was constructed at Derby during the summer of 1963, being delivered to Cricklewood (14A) during late September and becoming part of the large fleet of diesel locomotives & multiple units being used to replace steam northwards from St Pancras.
 It the last of the first batch of Class 25s (D5186 - D5222) to be constructed at Derby, the following ten machines (D5223 - D5232) which had been part of that same Derby order were transferred to Darlington whilst Derby tackled the redesign issues as later revealed in D5233.
 After D5222 Derby built ten more Type 2s (D7568 - D7577) with the older body style prior to the change to that reflected in D5233.

-D5222 was one of those locomotives on display at the annual Open Day at Derby Works at the end of August.
+D5222 was one of those locomotives on display at the annual Open Day at Derby Locomotive Works on August 31st.
 Shortly after this on September 4th 1963 D5222 went out on its test run to Corby.

 1964